illustration-library-mockup-short.png

 Client: Red Hat

-A cross functional effort to establish a cohesive illustration library aligned to common technology topics for company wide use at Red Hat.
+A cross-functional initiative to build a cohesive illustration library, aligned with core technology themes, for company-wide use at Red Hat.

 Where we were